 Minimize campfire impacts

-Of course, when we think about camping, we think about campfires, roasting hotdogs and making smores.
+Of course, when we think about camping, we think about campfires, outdoor stoves, roasting hotdogs and making smores.
 These are all a part of our camping traditions.
 But these traditions can do tremendous harm to the environment.
 Fires can easily spread, destroying acres of precious wildlife and nature.
 But this doesn’t mean you can’t have a fire while camping.

 There are more environmentally-friendly options when it comes to fire such as a lightweight cooking stove and a candle lantern.
 If you’re not completely comfortable with starting fires, then it’s best to stay away from them as it’s easy to make a small mistake that’ll have a huge outcome.
 Why not stargaze instead?
 But if you’re going to create a fire, here are some things you need to know.

 - Keep your fire small.
 That way, it’s easier to control.
 In addition, only use sticks from the ground that you broke with your hand.

 - Make sure you’re creating a fire in areas where fires are permitted.
 If they’re prohibited, it’s for a reason.
 Take caution and use a fire pit, fire pan or fire rings when creating fire.